aarthi31/gutmicrobiome/README.md

-This folder contains all the codes and the files required to generate the images in the paper titled  **Unraveling microbial interactions in the gut microbiome**
+This folder contains all the codes and the files required to generate the images in the paper titled  **"Unraveling microbial interactions in the gut microbiome"**

 ## Before running the codes
 Unzip the contents of ``XML.zip`` folder.